HoboChen/hoboreadpapers/distributed-system.md

 1. A volumn is allocated for each database instance and is composed of chunks.
 The capacity of volumns ranges from 10GB to 100TB.
 1. Chunks are distributed among ChunkServers, whose relica are placed to three distinct ChunkServers.
-1. Size of chunks are 10GB
+1. Size of chunks are 10GB, makes PolarSwitch to store all the metadata in memory possible.
+1. A chunk is devided into blocks inside the ChunkServer, and each block is set to 64KB.

 Q: